-The Authority completed a study looking at safety and capacity concerns related to the Exit 32 interchange and Route 111 in Biddeford.
-Specifically, the purpose of the Study was to use short and long term solutions to address building queues on the Exit 32 southbound off ramp, improve capacity at the Exit 32 and Route 111 intersection, and to improve accessibility between local communities and the Turnpike.
-Alternatives evaluated were designed to increase capacity near the existing interchange and to remove vehicles from congested areas by providing new connections.
-These alternatives include additional off-ramp lanes, signal modifications, new connections to Route 111 and South Street, and new interchange configurations.
+In 2020 the Authority completed a study evaluating safety and capacity concerns related to the Exit 32 interchange and Route 111 in Biddeford.
+Specifically, the purpose of the study was to evaluate short- and long-term solutions to address building queues on the Exit 32 southbound off ramp, improve capacity at the Exit 32 and Route 111 intersection, and to improve accessibility between local communities and the Turnpike.
+The alternatives evaluated were designed to increase capacity near the existing interchange and to remove vehicles from congested areas by providing new connections.
+The alternatives include additional off-ramp lanes, signal modifications, new connections to Route 111 and South Street, and new interchange configurations.

-The feasibility report recommended short, medium, and long-term solutions that add capacity over time.
+The final feasibility report recommended short, medium, and long-term solutions that add capacity over time.
 Short-term recommendations included queue detection on the southbound approach to the intersection of Exit 32 and Route 111 as well as an increased deceleration length for the southbound off-ramp.
-Queue detection has been added and the proposed off-ramp modifications are currently in construction.
-Midterm recommendations included a new connection from the Turnpike to Route 111 and a second southbound off ramp lane.
-The recommended long-term improvement involved a reconfiguration of the existing interchange.
-A connection from South Street proposed by others would be an additional mechanism to remove vehicles from the congested intersection of Exit 32 and Route 111.
-Design and implementation of short-term alternatives is underway.
+Midterm recommendations include constructing a new one-way southbound off-ramp connection from the Turnpike to Route 111 together with geometric and signal improvements at the intersection of Exit 32 and Route 111.
+The recommended long-term improvement involved a reconfiguration of the existing interchange together with a conversion of the southbound off-ramp extension to Route 111 into a two-way spur roadway.
+A connection between the future spur road and South Street, proposed to be completed by others, would further reduce vehicles from the congested intersection of Exit 32 and Route 111.